michalcichon/michalcichon.github.io/_posts/2026-06-15-what-i-learned-working-on-a-large-scale-social-media-ios-application.md

 Over the past 10+ years, I’ve fixed many “impossible” issues: performance bottlenecks (especially in feeds and fast scrolling), ad-related issues that could have cost significant revenue, and numerous migrations of third-party integrations, among many others.

 I’m still primarily an engineer, and having a slightly different toolbox doesn’t fundamentally change how I think or what I aim to achieve.
-I’m still learning a lot, with a constant feeling that I can build on my experience and good practices.
+I’m still growing, but my work is increasingly grounded in experience and proven engineering practices.

+The real engineering skill is not preventing complexity, but building systems and habits that can absorb it without breaking.